learningcoding-pixel/tp/docs/UserGuide.md

 Format: `listteams`

-### Deleting a team : `deleteteam`

-Deletes the specified team at a given index from the RelayCoach app.

-**Tip:** Deleting a team deletes all sessions associated with that team as well.

-Format: `deleteteam INDEX`

-Examples:
-* `listteams` followed by `deleteteam 1` deletes the 1st team in the teams list from the RelayCoach app.

 ### Locating teams: `findteam`

-Finds teams whose fields matches the provided keywords for that field.
+Finds teams whose name matches the provided keywords.

-Format: `findteam KEYWORD [MORE_KEYWORDS]` (must provide at least one field)
+Format: `findteam KEYWORD [MORE_KEYWORDS]` (must provide at least one name keyword)

 * The search is case-insensitive. e.g `starteam` will match `StarTeam`
 * The order of the keywords does not matter. e.g. `StarTeam MoonTeam` will match `MoonTeam StarTeam`